Dudemanguy/password-sanity/README.md

 One the first usage, pws will prompt you to create the encrypted master file.
 The location is `~/.local/share/pws/master.asc`.

 You can add a new account profile to the master file:
-`python pws --new-profile profile-name`
+`pws.py --new-profile profile-name`

 The above will prompt you to input the username and password.
 Instead of typing one manually, it is better to use the password generator:
-`python pws --new-profile profile-name --password-length 16`
+`pws.py --new-profile profile-name --password-length 16`

 Removing profiles:
-`python pws --remove-profile profile-name`
+`pws.py --remove-profile profile-name`

 Retrieving a profile's password and storing it in the system's clipboard:
-`python pws --get-profile profile-name`
+`pws.py --get-profile profile-name`

 Retrieving a profile's username and storing it in the system's clipboard:
-`python pws --get-profile profile-name --field username`
+`pws.py --get-profile profile-name --field username`

 Creating a brand new encrypted master:
-`python pws --new-master`
+`pws.py --new-master`

 ## Notes